 “New Business Challenge”

-In teams, the participants are working with start-up companies, to develop business/value creation models, challenging their own thinking as well as that of the startups.
+In teams, the participants develop a start-up or entrepreneurial projects as well as its business/value creation models.
 This will culminate in a pitch to a panel of venture capitalists on behalf of the startups.
 This ‘live’ project will provide the opportunity to apply the learnings of the year to a real-life situation, and to learn more about the world of entrepreneurs and venture capital in the process.

 Once the eight EMBA modules are successfully completed, participants embark on the final project.